Who Should Take the General Training Module of IELTS

-- Depending on the recognizing organization's rules and requirements, you need to decide on which module of IELTS to take.
+- Depending on the recognizing organization's rules and requirements, you need to decide on which module of the test to take.
 Some organizations or institutions might accept both versions.
-Check the British Council page to understand the IELTS requirements of the specific organization or institute http://takeielts.britishcouncil.org/choose-ielts/who-accepts-ielts
+Check the British Council page to understand the test requirements of the specific organization or institute http://takeielts.britishcouncil.org/choose-ielts/who-accepts-ielts

-- Countries like Australia, Canada, and New Zealand require aspiring migrants to take the General Training module of IELTS.
+- Countries like Australia, Canada, and New Zealand require aspiring migrants to take the General Training module of the test.
 Certain professions in certain countries do require an Academic test score for migration purposes, though.

 - If you are applying for graduate or post-graduate studies in any of the foreign universities or institutes, mostly you need to take the Academic module of the test.
 However, it is imperative that you check with the particular institute or school before you register for the test.